 4. Sub-properties against Views in UA

-The last and the most distinguishing feature of New Google Analytics 360 would be the ability to let you create Sub properties and Roll properties.
+The last and the most distinguishing feature of the New Google Analytics 360 would be the ability to let you create Sub properties and Roll properties.

 This feature attracts many large-scale organizations that have to handle large data sets.
 This enhanced feature of Sub property creation will allow you to decide the custom-defined roles of settings in the new GA4.